 Saunas & playground

-Men's play spaces and workout clubs conveniently located in the Village Square Commercial Center, just across the parking lot from one another, and neighbors to Badlands Saloon, Hawks and the Onyx Theater.
+Men's play spaces and workout clubs conveniently located in the Village Square Commercial Center, just across the parking lot from one another, and neighbors to Badlands Saloon, and Hawks.

 The Entourage Vegas (953 E Sahara, Suite A-19), "hottest and safest playground in Sin City" 65 rooms, 60 lockers, dry sauna, indoor Roman-style pool, gym, Jacuzzi, dark room, sling room, huge, cavernous steam room maze; Mondays all-night dancing boys.